jarvisc1/comix_data_clean/README.md

 11. Click OK

 Check this has worked by going to powershell and typing `R.exe` a session of R should start.

+## To do:
+1. Parrallelise code.
+2. Remove overall cleaning and allow for a single dataset to be updated.

+# Folder structure

+Folders

+* `r` - for R scripts
+* `r/functions` - store user written functions for the cleaning
+* `data` - for the datasets
+* `data/processing` - for interim cleaning datasets
+* `data/clean` - for cleaned datasets
+* `codebooks` - Codebooks used for data cleaning
+* `admin` - For information about the cleaning

+# Cleaning steps

+1. Download all SPSS files from shared drive and save them as QS file locally.
+2. Check if country, wave, and panel variables are present.
+3. Reshape the data from wide to long.
+4. Rename variables.
+5. Combine data
+6. Clean existing variables
+7. Add new variables
+8. Split and serve data

 # Actions